The Napa Valley Wine Train runs from downtown Napa to St. Helena and back, serving meals and wine on the trip. Some trips also include winery stops.

 Their food is mediocre at best.
 They serve two seatings per trip, which means you have to move to or from the dining car in the middle of the trip.

-I think your time and money are better spent hiring a private tour guide or touring on your own.
-However, people with limited mobility or those who care more for atmosphere than cuisine may enjoy it, and some people find travel by train very romantic.
+Your time and money are better spent on hiring a private tour guide or touring on your own.
+However, people with limited mobility or those who care more for atmosphere and selfies than cuisine may enjoy it, and some people find travel by train very romantic.

-Reviewers on Yelp seem to like the train better than our readers do — and so do reviewers at Tripadvisor, but many of them rave about their entire trip and not just the wine train experience.
+Reviewers on Yelp seem to like the train — and so do reviewers at Tripadvisor, but many of them rave about their entire trip to Napa and not just the wine train experience.